JonasWeigand/Robot_Identification/README.md

 # Robot_Identification
 Real-time nonlinear parameter identification for an industrial robot.
 Code includes measurements and algorithm for a single batch optimization.
 This contribution is submitted to IROS 2021.
-The code supports three entry points:
+The code features three entry points:

 MASTER_identification
 Starts the identification of parameters given a recorded movement.